nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

 # Introduction

 Network configuration is fundamental to ensuring network stability, scalability, and conformance with intended design behavior.
 Effective configuration requires not only a comprehensive understanding of network technologies but also advanced capabilities for interpreting complex topologies, analyzing dependencies, and specifying parameters accurately.
-Traditional automation approaches such as Ansible playbooks{{Ansible2023}}, NETCONF{{RFC6241}}/YANG models{{RFC7950}}, or program-synthesis methods—either demand extensive manual scripting or are limited to narrow problem domains.
+Traditional automation approaches such as Ansible playbooks{{A2023}}, NETCONF{{RFC6241}}/YANG models{{RFC7950}}, or program-synthesis methods—either demand extensive manual scripting or are limited to narrow problem domains{{Kreutz2014}}.
 In parallel, Large Language Models (LLMs) have demonstrated the ability to interpret natural‐language instructions and generate device‐specific commands, showing promise for intent‐driven automation in networking.
 However, existing work remains fragmented and lacks a standardized way to measure whether an LLM can truly operate as an autonomous agent in realistic, multi‐step configuration scenarios.

 Despite encouraging results in individual subtasks, most evaluations{{Wang2024NetConfEval}} rely on static datasets and ad hoc metrics that do not reflect real‐world complexity.
 As a result:
 - There is no common benchmark suite covering diverse configuration domains (routing, QoS, security) with clearly defined intents, topologies, and ground truth.
 - Existing tests seldom involve interactive environments that emulate vendor‐specific device behavior or provide runtime feedback on command execution.
 - Evaluation metrics are often limited to simple syntactic checks or isolated command validation, failing to capture whether the intended network behavior is actually achieved.

-Consequently, it is difficult to compare different LLM approaches or to identify gaps in reasoning, context‐sensitivity, and error‐correction capabilities{{Long2025}}{{Liu2024}}{{Fuad2024}}.
+Consequently, it is difficult to compare different LLM approaches or to identify gaps in reasoning, context‐sensitivity, and error‐correction capabilities{{Long2025}}{{Liu2024}}{{Fuad2024}}{{Lira2024}}.
 To address these shortcomings, this document introduce **NetConfBench**, a holistic framework that provides:
 1. An emulator­based environment (built on GNS3) to simulate realistic device interactions.
 2. A benchmark suite of forty tasks spanning multiple domains, each defined by intent, topology, initial state, and expert‐validated ground truth.
 3. Multi­dimensional metrics—*reasoning score*, *command score*, and *testcase score*—that evaluate an agent’s internal reasoning coherence, semantic correctness of generated commands, and functional outcomes in the emulated network.